Water Chemistry Water Chemistry — Do You Need to Shock Pool After Filling? Complete Guide

 Signs You Should Skip the Shock

-If your water tests show adequate free chlorine levels (typically 1-3 ppm - consult your pool manufacturer's specifications) and your pH and total alkalinity are within acceptable ranges, jumping straight to shock treatment could actually create more work for you.
-Over-chlorination can drive pH levels up significantly, requiring additional chemical adjustments to bring everything back into balance.
+If your water tests show free chlorine at or above the target for your CYA level (per the FC/CYA chart) and your pH and total alkalinity are within acceptable ranges, jumping straight to shock treatment could actually create more work for you.
+Over-chlorination mainly wastes product; its pH effect depends on the product, as cal-hypo shock raises pH while liquid chlorine has little net pH impact.

 The Proper Startup Sequence

 Start by adjusting your total alkalinity first, as this acts as a buffer for pH stability.
 Target a range of 80-120 ppm for most pools (verify recommended levels for your specific pool system).
-Once alkalinity is balanced, adjust your pH to the ideal range of 7.2-7.6.
+Once alkalinity is balanced, adjust your pH to the ideal range of 7.4-7.6.
+Fresh fill water also typically has no cyanuric acid (CYA), so add stabilizer to roughly 30-50 ppm for a plain-chlorine pool (or about 70-80 ppm for a saltwater/SWG pool) before you set your chlorine target — without CYA, a shock target of '40% of CYA' computes to nearly zero and unstabilized chlorine burns off in hours of summer sun.
 These foundational chemistry adjustments make any subsequent chlorination much more effective.

 Calculating Your Shock Dosage

 If testing confirms you need to add chlorine, calculate the proper amount rather than guessing.
-For a standard shock treatment, you'll typically need to raise your chlorine level to 10-12 ppm (consult manufacturer guidelines for your specific shock product).
-The chlorine calculator can help determine exactly how much shock to add based on your pool volume and current chlorine readings.
+For a standard shock treatment, you'll typically need to raise your chlorine level to the shock level for your CYA (about 40% of CYA - consult manufacturer guidelines for your specific shock product).
+The all-in-one pool calculator is a handy reference to estimate how much shock to add based on your pool volume and current chlorine readings.
+Alternatively, you can do it by hand using the chlorine calculator, but note that the calculator is more accurate and takes into account product concentration.

 Remember that calcium hypochlorite shock will raise your pH, while liquid chlorine has less impact on pH levels.
 Factor this into your chemical balancing strategy.